 Click the Edit Expression button in the Value cell.

-Replace the existing value with the following expression in the SemQL Editor and then click OK:
+Replace the existing value with the following expression in the SemQL editor and click OK.

 case